 - A. Face coverings should not be placed on anyone under age 2, anyone who has trouble breathing or is unconscious, anyone who is incapacitated or otherwise unable to remove the face covering without assistance, or anyone who cannot tolerate a face covering due to a developmental, medical, or behavioral health condition. - B. A face shield may be used as an alternative to a face covering in the following situations: - 1.
-A student in grades kindergarten through twelfth grade may wear a face shield when wearing a face covering is not recommended by a physician. - 2.
-A teacher of any grade level may wear a face shield when wearing a face covering may impede the educational process.
-A teacher should wear a mask most of the school day, and must wear one in common areas.
-Examples of when a face shield might be more appropriate are: a hearing impaired student is present, teaching phonics, giving a spelling test, working with dangerous equipment (shop), to show enthusiasm when students might be hesitant about a subject/task, to show excitement when celebrating with the class.

-- 3. Staff, students, or visitors who cannot tolerate a face covering due to a developmental, medical, or behavioral health condition may wear a face shield instead of a face covering.
-Physician documentation (or equivalent) must be provided. - 4.
+A student in grades kindergarten through eighth grade may wear a face shield when wearing a face covering is problematic. - 2.
+A teacher of any grade level may wear a face shield when wearing a face covering may impede the educational process. - 3.
+Staff, students, or visitors who cannot tolerate a face covering due to a developmental, medical, or behavioral health condition may wear a face shield instead of a face covering. - 4.
 Staff providing direct support student services may wear a face shield instead of a face covering when a face covering would impede the service being provided. - C. Staff, students, and other people present in school buildings or in district offices may temporarily remove their face covering or face shield in the following situations: - 1.
 When engaging in classes or activities conducted outdoors, though people participating in these activities should maintain six feet of distance to the extent possible; - 2.
+When engaging in indoor physical activity where the level of exertion makes wearing a face covering difficult, though people participating in these activities should maintain six feet of distance to the extent possible;

-During activities, such as swimming or showering, where the face covering will get wet; - 3.
-While receiving a service, including nursing, medical, or personal care services, that cannot be performed or is difficult to perform when the individual receiving the service is wearing a face covering; - 4.
-Pre-kindergarten students programming in a school building or district office; - 5.
-When the wearer needs to remove their face covering to eat or drink, though care should be taken to maintain as much space as possible between people while doing so; - 6.
-During indoor practices or performances involving singing, acting, public speaking, or playing musical instruments where a face covering cannot be used while playing the instrument, though people participating in these activities should maintain six feet of distance to the extent possible; - 7.
-When required by school staff for the purposes of identification; - 8.
-Staff working alone in their offices, classrooms, vehicles, or job locations that have no person-to-person interaction; - 9.
-Staff working in communal spaces that have barriers such as Plexiglas or cubicle walls between employees that are above face level; or - 10.
+- 3. During activities, such as swimming or showering, where the face covering will get wet; - 4.
+While receiving a service, including nursing, medical, or personal care services, that cannot be performed or is difficult to perform when the individual receiving the service is wearing a face covering; - 5.
+Pre-kindergarten students age 5 years and younger participating in programming in a school building or district office; - 6.
+When the wearer needs to remove their face covering to eat or drink, though care should be taken to maintain as much space as possible between people while doing so; - 7.
+During indoor practices or performances involving singing, acting, public speaking, or playing musical instruments where a face covering cannot be used while playing the instrument, though people participating in these activities should maintain six feet of distance to the extent possible; - 8.
+When required by school staff for the purposes of identification; - 9.
+Staff working alone in their offices, classrooms, vehicles, or job locations that have no person-to-person interaction; - 10.
+Staff working in communal spaces that have barriers such as Plexiglas or cubicle walls between employees that are above face level; or - 11.
 When communicating with a person who is deaf or hard of hearing or has a disability, medical condition, or mental health condition that makes communication with a face covering difficult, provided that social distancing is maintained to the extent possible.